sedc-codecademy/sedc5-ajs/group-2/books/readme.md

 # Exercise for functional javascript

 1. Load the file with the books and display it (on console or on the screen)

+2. For each item in the json array, display a row in the table.